NAPLAN Results by School 2024 : NAPLAN National Results 2024

 NAPLAN national results are provided in an interactive online report that includes results at each year level and domain by state/territory and nationally, by gender, Indigeneity, language background other than English status, parental occupation, parental education, and remoteness.

-ACARA works with states and territories to analyse this unique data set – allowing us to see how students have progressed in the important areas of literacy and numeracy across the years of schooling.
+ACARA works with states and territories to analyze this unique data set – allowing us to see how students have progressed in the important areas of literacy and numeracy across the years of schooling.

 Prior to 2023, NAPLAN national results were released as a national report in PDF format.
 The NAPLAN technical report continues to be provided as a PDF.
 Technical reports and past national reports are available at the bottom of this page.

-NAPLAN 2024 national results are expected to be released in mid-August 2024.
+NAPLAN 2024 national results are expected to be released in mid-August 2024

 NAPLAN results for schools